 Had it not been for his May Day party with a giant Maypole, Thomas Morton might have established a New England colony more tolerant, easygoing and fun than the one his dour Puritan neighbors created at Plymouth Plantation.

-Morton was a well-educated, well-connected, free-thinking Englishman who came to America in 1624 as a senior partner in a trading venture sponsored by the Crown.
-He sailed aboard the Unity with Capt.
+A well-educated, well-connected, free-thinking Englishman, Morton came to America for business reasons.
+He held a senior partnership in a trading venture sponsored by the Crown.
+In 1624, he sailed aboard the Unity with Capt.
 Wollaston and 30 indentured servants.
-They settled in what is now Quincy, Mass., and began trading with the Indians for furs.
+They arrived safely, settled in the future Quincy, Mass., and then began trading with the Indians for furs.

 Morton wrote that he found two sorts of people in New England: the Christians and the Infidels.
 The Infidels he found ‘most full of humanity, and more friendly than the other.’